-Leagues must have four or more complete teams to begin.
+Leagues head-to-head leagues must have six or more complete teams to begin.
 If not, the starting round of the league will be pushed to the following round.

-Each round you will play head-to-head against another team in your League, with teams ranked on a ladder based off those results.
+In a head-to-head league, you play head-to-head against another team in your league, with teams ranked on a ladder based off those results.

-League Owners have control over the structure of the league, the number of teams allowed, what round it starts and if it has finals or not.
+League Owners have control over the structure of the league, the number of teams allowed, if it is head-to-head or open and what round it starts.

 For the Royal London Cup, all leagues will have the top six teams play in the Final across 3 final rounds.